relay-integrations/relay-alertmanager/triggers/alertmanager-trigger-alert-fired/README.md

 # 0, all alerts are included.
 [ max_alerts: <int> | default = 0 ]
 ```
-4. Edit your route to ensure proper routing to Relay.
+NOTE: Edit your route to ensure proper routing to Relay.

 Here's an example configuration of `receivers` in the Alertmanager configuration:
 ```